How To Unlock The Ttlock From The Laptop: Quick Guide

 • Restart the emulator or the TTLock app and try pairing again.

-• Confirm the lock firmware is up to date and supports the chosen method.
+• Confirm the lock firmware is up to date and supports your chosen method (BLE, cloud, or SDK).

-• Try a different USB BLE adapter that is known to support BLE passthrough.
+• Try a different USB BLE adapter known to support BLE passthrough.

 Security, privacy, and legal notes for How to unlock the ttlock from the laptop